The body holds the mind, just as the mind contains the body.

 (please arrive 5 -10 minues before the session begins)

-The workshop is preceded by complementary Neurogenic Yoga - Tension Release Exercise class (6pm - 7pm) which you might want to combine with the Restorative workshop and gift yourself a longer and deeper practice that evening.
+The workshop is preceded by Neurogenic Yoga - Tension Release Exercise class (6pm - 7pm) which you might want combine with the Restorative workshop and gift yourself a longer and deeper practice that evening.

 Cost: